Skip to Main Content

 How to Determine if a Source is Scholarly?

-To determine if your sources are scholarly -- usually peer reviewed, you will need to do some research.
-Keep in mind that while databases do contain scholarly sources, not all sources in a database are scholarly -- think book reviews, opinion pieces, speeches, working papers.
+To determine if your sources are scholarly (usually peer reviewed), you will need to do some research.
+Keep in mind that while databases contain many scholarly sources, not all sources in a database are scholarly.
 Here are a few things to consider when evaluating a source:

 Author Publisher Audience Content Timeliness